Santiago Cañizares: International career

-Cañizares earned 46 appearances for Spain, debuting on 17 November 1993 in a 1994 FIFA World Cup qualifier against Denmark.
+Cañizares earned 46 caps for Spain, debuting on 17 November 1993 in a 1994 FIFA World Cup qualifier against Denmark.
 As Zubizarreta was sent off in the tenth minute, he kept a clean sheet; the match ended in a 1–0 victory for the Spaniards.

-However, Cañizares was often second choice, and only played five games in the major international scene, one in the 1994 World Cup (as Zubizarreta served a one-match ban), three in UEFA Euro 2000 and one in the 2006 World Cup.
+However, Cañizares was often second choice, and only played five games in the major international scene, one in the 1994 World Cup against South Korea (as Zubizarreta served a one-match ban), three in UEFA Euro 2000 and one in the 2006 World Cup.
 He was also a squad member at the Euro 1996, 1998 World Cup, and Euro 2004; however, he did not take part in any of them, being behind by Zubizarreta in the 1990s and Iker Casillas in 2004.
 He was equally unused by the gold-winning team at the 1992 Summer Olympics in Barcelona, where Toni Jiménez appeared in all the matches.

 Cañizares' club form ensured himself starter status in the 2002 World Cup, but he missed out on the tournament due to an accident with an aftershave bottle, which resulted in a severed tendon in his foot.
 He was also in Spain's squad at the following edition, making his only appearance in Germany and last in his international career in the last group match, a 1–0 victory over Saudi Arabia in Kaiserslautern.